<< Yesterday

 Heritage Auctions

-1960 Mickey Vernon will pilot the new American League expansion Senators in their inaugural season in the nation's capital.
-During his three-year tenure with the new club, the former original Senator (1939-48) will compile a dismal 135-227 record, finishing no higher than ninth place.
+1960 Mickey Vernon will pilot the American League expansion Senators in their inaugural season in the nation's capital.
+During his three-year tenure with the new club, the former original Senator first baseman (1939-48) will compile a dismal 135-227 record, finishing no higher than ninth place.

 1962 The Cardinals send pitcher Don Cardwell and infielder Julio Gotay to the Pirates for shortstop Dick Groat and pitcher Diomedes Olivo.
 The Redbirds' new infielder will play a major role in the team's 1964 World Championship.